edgelesssys/marblerun/docs/docs/reference/cli.md

 ```
       --accepted-tcb-statuses strings   Comma-separated list of user accepted TCB statuses (default [UpToDate,SWHardeningNeeded])
-      --coordinator-cert string         Path to MarbleRun Coordinator's root certificate to use for TLS connections (default "/github/home/.config/marblerun/coordinator-cert.pem")
+      --coordinator-cert string         Path to MarbleRun Coordinator's root certificate to use for TLS connections (default "/root/.config/marblerun/coordinator-cert.pem")
       --era-config string               Path to a remote-attestation config file in JSON format.
 If none is provided, the command attempts to use './coordinator-era.json'.
 If that does not exist, the command will attempt to load a matching config file from the MarbleRun GitHub repository
   -i, --insecure                        Set to skip quote verification, needed when running in simulation mode
   -n, --namespace string                Kubernetes namespace of the MarbleRun installation (default "marblerun")
+      --nonce string                    (Optional) nonce to use for quote verification.
+If set, the Coordinator will generate a quote over sha256(CoordinatorCert + nonce)
 ```

 ## marblerun uninstall